bitcoindevkit/book-of-bdk/docs/cookbook/quickstart.md

 This page provides an overview of how BDK can be leveraged to create and sync a wallet using an Esplora client.
 You can find [working code examples](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples) of this workflow in three programming languages: [Rust](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples/rust), [Swift](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples/swift), and [Kotlin](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples/kotlin).

+Note that these examples are meant to be run at the command line.
+If you're building a mobile app in an IDE like xcode or androidstudio the process (of project creation, dependency selection and running the code) may be different.

 !!! tip
     This page is up-to-date with version `1.0.0-beta.5` of `bdk_wallet`.